edward62740/NixieDisplay/README.md

 num2disp_createInstanceNumericalDisplay(&tube1, pinout1);
 ```
 \
 Link all the instances of NumericalDisplay_t to be controlled as a single set.
-The last two arguments are the number of active tubes (of 6) and offset from left respectively.
+The last two arguments are the number of active tubes (of 6) and right shift respectively.
 ```C++
 num2disp_createInstanceFullDisplay(&tube1, &tube2, &tube3, &tube4, &tube5, &tube6, 6, 0);
 ```
 \
 Write a number to the tubes.
 The first two arguments are the number to be written and the previous number (i.e the one currently on the tubes).
-The final argument is an option to enable crossfade transistion.
+The final argument is an option to enable crossfade transition.
 ```C++
 uint32_t x = 123456;
 num2disp_writeNumberToFullDisplay(x, x - 1, true);